 In this setup we will configure 2 apache servers.
 None of these will be master/slave/primary/secondary.
 They will just be running with the same configuration.
-Since the servers are configured the same way it makes sense to share some files.

-- 192.168.1.50 www01
+- 192.168.1.52 www01

-- 192.168.1.51 www02
+- 192.168.1.53 www02

-apt-get install apache2 php php-mysql
+apt-get install apache2 php php-mysql php-redis

 Configure your system as a GlusterFS client, so you have the following in your fstab.